-Limited supply of lambs for Qurbani, warns HMCAdvertisement
+Limited supply of lambs for Qurbani, warns HMC

 Many in our community choose lamb as their choice of animal for Qurbani due to the taste. – Halal Monitoring Committee

 With Qurbani season fast approaching, one of the UK’s leading Halal certifying bodies has repeated its warning over the limited availability of seasonal lambs.